Skip to content

 How is HIV passed from person to person?

-Unlike STIs which are usually passed on through sexual contact and activity, HIV can be passed on by coming into direct contact with the bodily fluids of someone with HIV who has a detectable viral load.
+Unlike other STIs which are usually passed on through sexual contact and activity, HIV can be passed on by coming into direct contact with the bodily fluids of someone with HIV who has a detectable viral load.
 These fluids are:

 • Blood